Particular original works' sounds reappearing in something else, often due to being made by the same people. (Parodies, like the lightsaber

 - F/A-18 Hornet uses the "landing gear touchdown" sound and the "Taps" Game Over sting from Hellcats, Graphic Simulations' earlier flight sim.

-- Megatron's fusion cannon's ejection sound is the "shrump" sound from various Hanna Barbera cartoons in which a character falls on something or pops out of a hole.
+- Megatron's fusion cannon's firing sound is the "shrump" sound from various Hanna-Barbera cartoons, typically used when a character falls on something or pops out of a hole.

 - One level from Duke Nukem 2 used the theme song from Desert Strike.